Kathy Whitmire: After the mayorship

-After the 1991 election, Whitmire turned her talents to teaching at Rice University, and the University of Maryland.
-At Rice, she served as Director of the Rice Institute for Policy Analysis and held the Tsanoff Lectureship in Public Affairs.
+After the 1991 election, Whitmire turned her talents to teaching at Rice University, Harvard University and the University of Maryland.
+At Rice, she served as director of the Rice Institute for Policy Analysis and held the Tsanoff Lectureship in Public Affairs.
 In the latter position she taught courses in public policy, management, and political science.
-In 1994, she was appointed President and CEO of Junior Achievement.
+In 1994, she was appointed president and CEO of Junior Achievement.
 In 1995 and 1996, Whitmire served as lecturer on Public Policy at the John F. Kennedy School of Government at Harvard University and was a Fellow at Harvard's Institute of Politics.
 In 1997, she accepted a position at the newly formed Academy of Leadership at the University of Maryland College Park campus.
-She is credited with attracting former U.S. Senator Bill Bradley to join the Academy as a scholar and chairman of the board.
+She is credited with attracting former U.S. Senator Bill Bradley to join the academy as a scholar and chairman of the board.

 Unlike most of Houston's former mayors who are still living, Whitmire has moved away from the city.
 She has said that she has no plans to return, although she visits the city regularly to see family and friends.
 In 2001, Whitmire moved to Hawaii, where she became an active investor in real estate.
 She married Alan J. Whelms in 2002.
 Whitmire commutes by air to work at the University of Maryland, where she is a professor at the James MacGregor Burns Academy of Leadership.
-She has also taught at Harvard University and Rice University.
 On July 1, 2005, Whitmire became the volunteer president of The Outdoor Circle, an organization dedicated to preserving Hawaii's beauty by eliminating outdoor blight.

-When Annise Parker, Kathy's long-time friend and supporter, ran for Mayor in 2009, Whitmire flew to Houston to show her support by hosting a fund raiser.
+When Annise Parker, Whitmire's long-time friend and supporter, ran for mayor of Houston in 2009, Whitmire flew there to show her support by hosting a fund raiser.
 Parker ultimately won the election and became the city's first gay mayor.
+In 2023, Whitmire's former brother-in-law John Whitmire ran for the office, and won after a runoff on December 9, 2023, against U.S. Representative Sheila Jackson Lee.